 Export Bundle

-Estimated time: 15 to 120 min, depending on selected models and version.Export the downloaded version into an airgap bundle.
-If you included models during download, ensure to include them here as well:
+Estimated time: 15 to 60 min, depending on version.Export the downloaded version into an airgap bundle:

 Export can take significant time.
-The resulting tar file may exceed 80GB.
+The resulting tar file may be 60-80GB.

 Prepare Initial Transfer (First Install Only)